CEA-MetroCarac/PySSPFM/doc/README.md

 </p>

 <p align="center" width="100%">
-&#8226 For a deeper understanding of the output file management, please refer to the relevant section in the documentation: <code><a href="https://github.com/CEA-MetroCarac/PySSPFM/tree/main/doc#iii2c---toolbox">III.2.c) - Toolbox</a></code>
+&#8226 For a deeper understanding of the output file management, please refer to the relevant section in the documentation: <a href="https://github.com/CEA-MetroCarac/PySSPFM/tree/main/doc#iii2c---toolbox">III.2.c) - Toolbox</a>
 </p>

 <p align="justify" width="100%">
-The operating principle of this reader differs slightly from that of the global map reader (see Section <code><a href="https://github.com/CEA-MetroCarac/PySSPFM/blob/main/doc/README.md#viii1c-global-map-reader">VIII.1.c) - Toolbox / Viewers / Global map reader</a></code> in the documentation).
+The operating principle of this reader differs slightly from that of the global map reader (see Section <a href="https://github.com/CEA-MetroCarac/PySSPFM/blob/main/doc/README.md#viii1c-global-map-reader">VIII.1.c) - Global map reader</a> in the documentation).
 In this case, a single mask can be defined by the user, and a list of measures to be mapped is provided by the user.
 The concept behind this reader is to observe multiple maps of different properties simultaneously (rather than one by one).
 Therefore, the <code>main_mapping</code> function is not used.
-In the main function of the script, <code>main_list_map_reader</code>, the mask is constructed, and cross-correlative analysis is performed only between the mapped measures (for cross-correlative analysis, please refer to section <code><a href="https://github.com/CEA-MetroCarac/PySSPFM/blob/main/doc/README.md#viii4-2d-cross-correlation">VII.4) - 2D cross correlation</a></code> of the documentation.).
+In the main function of the script, <code>main_list_map_reader</code>, the mask is constructed, and cross-correlative analysis is performed only between the mapped measures (for cross-correlative analysis, please refer to section <a href="https://github.com/CEA-MetroCarac/PySSPFM/blob/main/doc/README.md#viii4-2d-cross-correlation">VII.4) - 2D cross correlation</a> of the documentation.).
 Then, the figure containing all the different maps is formatted using the <code>formatting_fig</code> function.
 For each map, the <code>tratment_plot_map</code> function is used to carry out treatments (masking, interpolation, etc.) and generate the map of the corresponding property, making use of functions from the <a href="https://github.com/CEA-MetroCarac/PySSPFM/tree/main/PySSPFM/utils/map">SSPFM mapping</a> scripts.
 </p>

 <p align="center" width="100%">